moxystudio/next-with-moxy/docusaurus/docs/recipes/favicon-os-theme.md

 };
 ```

-Notice that we have duplicated some of the head tags and rendered them conditionally based on the system theme.
+Pleas note that we have duplicated some of the head tags and rendered them conditionally based on the system theme.
 Moreover, we have kept the same version query string (`?v=xxxxx`) as before and for both variants.